conventional-changelog/conventional-changelog/packages/conventional-changelog-cli/README.md

 $ conventional-changelog -p angular -i CHANGELOG.md -s
 ```

 This will *not* overwrite any previous changelogs.
-The above generates a changelog based on commits since the last semver tag that matches the pattern of "Feature", "Fix", "Performance Improvement" or "Breaking Changes".
+The above generates a changelog based on commits since the last [SemVer](https://semver.org) tag that matches the pattern of "Feature", "Fix", "Performance Improvement" or "Breaking Changes".

 If this is your first time using this tool and you want to generate all previous changelogs, you could do